Grid2op/lightsim2grid/docs/time_series.rst

 For now this relies on grid2op, but we could imagine a version of this class that can read to / from other data sources (for now please use the more basic :class:`lightsim2grid.timeSerie.Computers` for such purpose)

-Importantly, this method is around 15 times faster than simulating "do nothing" (or "one change then nothing") with grid2op (see section :ref:`timeserie_benchmark` )
+Importantly, this method is around **13x** faster than simulating "do nothing" (or "one change then nothing") with grid2op (see section :ref:`timeserie_benchmark` )

 .. note::